MagnusOffermanns/Verification-and-Validation-for-Artificial-Intelligence-and-Cybersecurity-Udine-SS22/Verification 37.md

 Now we need to identify classes which computations are equivalent.
 Then we only need to check only one representative of each class.

-It suffices to check a reduced sate space, which contains (at least) one representative computation for each class of equivalent computations.
+It suffices to check a reduced state space, which contains (at least) one representative computation for each class of equivalent computations.

 ## 2.3 Further Advanced techniques